-Big business takes the cyber hit
+Big business takes the cyber hit8th February 2018

 Despite many theories that smaller to medium sized firms are increasingly the preferred target for cyber hackers looking to penetrate the soft underbelly of a less well IT resourced and defended organisation, this year’s Hiscox Cyber Readiness Report 2018 reveals that big businesses are still firmly in the hackers’ crosshairs.